ironbar/arc25/docs/modeling/Iteration_12_solve_a_few_arc_tasks.md

 as low as proposing the same solution over and over.
 Reinforcement learning requires exploration to solve a problem, and in many cases the solution space is not being explored correctly.

+Deep learning works when the training set densely covers the space.
+That is not the case for the current training tasks.
+It was the case for the toy drawing problem, because the space was small.
+However when the DSL grows that becomes more and more difficult.

 ## Conclusion

 ## Next steps